How to verify the checksum of an installer file

 - Click the Calculate button.

 - After clicking Calculate, a result is shown in the Result box.
-To compare the values with what's shown on the web page or documentation, copy and paste the checksum into the Compare box and click the Verify button.
+To compare the values with what's shown on the web page or documentation, copy and paste the checksum into the Compare box and click Verify.
 If both values match, you'll see a message box indicating that the values are the same.

 Using the Microsoft FCIV utility

-Unfortunately, no version of Microsoft Windows comes pre-installed with a checksum utility, but Microsoft has released a command line command that can be used to checksum.
+Unfortunately, no version of Microsoft Windows comes pre-installed with a checksum utility, but Microsoft has released a command line command perform a checksum.
 In our example, we'll be downloading, installing, and using the Microsoft FCIV (File Checksum Integrity Verifier) to check the WinDirStat installer file.
 WinDirStat is a great free utility for checking what files and folders are occupying space on your hard drive.

 Downloading and installing Microsoft FCIV